NirmalBisht99/Spotify-Advanced-2.0/README.md

 An enhanced, reimagined version of the Spotify web app — built for the Level Up: Vibe Coding Hackathon 2025.
 This project introduces innovative features to improve discoverability, interactivity, and personalization for music lovers.
-“Reimagining the everyday music experience, one feature at a time.”

 📝 Introduction